tardate/blog.tardate.com/_posts/2017-01-09-littlearduinoprojects229-dice.md

 This is my deluxe version of a 555/4017-based dice circuit.
 It's got slow-down and auto power-off, but is also craftily packed into a cube.
 All the inards are exposed, but I think that's a good thing.
 Perhaps the next step would be to cast it in clear resin?
-[![hero_image][hero_image]][project]
+As always, [all notes, schematics and code are in the Little Electronics & Arduino Projects repo on GitHub][project] [![hero_image][hero_image]][project]

 This project is a combination of circuit ideas.
 It breaks down into 5 main systems: